Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 ### C. Assign variations

-This instance can then be called to assigning users to flags or experiments using the `get_string_assignment` function:
+This instance can then be called to assign users to flags or experiments using the `get_string_assignment` function:

 ```python
 …